-When you know how much physical cash you have across your business and where it is, your organisation can make more informed decisions and enjoy greater efficiency gains.
-You can also plan CIT schedules and change orders more effectively, optimising the cash management function and driving efficiency.
+When you know how much physical cash you have across your business and where it is, your organization can make more informed decisions and enjoy greater efficiency gains.
+You can also plan CIT schedules and change orders more effectively, optimizing the cash management function and driving efficiency.

 But, when visibility of cash across your stores is unclear or the cash management function is ineffective, this can lead to inefficiencies, unnecessary costs and even shrinkage.